GitXpresso/Browsers-NoVNC/README.md

 `Brave does not work but it does work in a linuxserver openbox kasmvnc session`

-- [ ] add link to video pn how to have waterfox noVNC automatically start on bootboo
+- [ ] add link to video pn how to have waterfox noVNC automatically start on boot
+- [ ] add all the browsers
 - [ ] finish adding all service files
 - [ ] use winehq to install browsers that dont work
 - [ ] use winehq to have opera gx in a browser